 Teaching assistants play a key role in helping to educate students by working with them side by side.

 Teachers face an ever-growing list of responsibilities and tasks.
 Therefore, they often have less time than they would like to focus on individual children.
-Teaching assistants are often able to monitor the needs of individual children and consequentially pick up on any necessary areas of development.
+Teaching assistants often monitor the needs of individual children and consequentially pick up on any necessary areas of development.
 This assistance then helps teachers to focus on the whole class.

 The role of the teaching assistant includes:

-Class sizes continue to grow, making the role of the teaching assistant even more important.
+Class sizes continue to grow, making the role and various skills of the teaching assistant even more important.
 Children can fall behind, particularly if they are less able to ask for help.
 Due to this, there is a need to have additional support available.
 Teaching assistants can ensure that those children who are starting to struggle receive the help they need.

 TA's, as this career is often referred to, can also help facilitate constructive and positive relationships between pupils, teachers, parents and other members of the school staff.
 Teaching assistants play a valuable role in the learning environment and can help pupils develop their skills and knowledge.
 This help, in turn, leads to happy and productive children.